cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 The résumé is a living document that we constantly (and intentionally) evolve over time.[^4]

-I think a good résumé also requires an understanding and a certain vision of the job market.
+I think a good résumé also requires an understanding, and a certain vision, of the job market.
-Its purpose should reflect the current and future market needs in our profession.
+It should reflect the current and future market needs in our field.
-While a résumé alone won't get you the job, it can get you very close by unlocking the opportunity to get more interviews.
+A résumé alone won't get us a job _per se_.
+However, it leads us very close by unlocking the opportunity to get more interviews.

-But of course, it can only fulfill its purpose if it is done right.
+And of course, it can only fulfill its purpose if it is done the right way.

 # Marksmanship